 Supporting the Destruction of Other Species

-The Bundy’s and other ranchers benefit from the “animal damage control” program in which federal employees kill off nearby predators that allegedly present a danger to cattle.
+The Bundys and other ranchers benefit from the “animal damage control” program in which federal employees kill off nearby predators that allegedly present a danger to cattle.
 The livestock predation myth is another big lie.
-The myth is that black bears, mountain lions, bobcats, foxes, wolves, and coyotes kill lots of cattle.
+The myth is that black bears, mountain lions, bobcats, foxes, wolves, and coyotes kill a large number of cattle.
 The truth is that less than a quarter of one percent of the American cattle inventory was lost to native carnivores and dogs in 2010, according to a Department of Agriculture report.
-The government’s own data shows that the real killers of cattle are not a few endangered wolves or other wildlife – it’s illness and weather.
+The government’s own data shows that the real killers of cattle are not a few endangered wolves or other wildlife; it’s illness and weather.
 Yet, the predation myth has directly contributed to a federal, 100-year, paramilitary assault on millions of native carnivores.
 This taking of animal life is outrageous, all the more so because it is in support of an extremely narrow band of self-serving interests.

 All Beings Have a Right to the Tree of Life

-All beings have the right to have their basic needs met.
-I would include among human needs the right to shelter, food, water, clothing, education, medicine and opportunities to develop one’s gifts so that each is personally fulfilled and also able to contribute according to their unique skills and interests.
-Plant and animal consciousness have as much right as human consciousness to be here.
 Their ecological contributions have been scientifically documented.
-Beyond that, the beauty, diversity, joy, art and spirituality that animals and nature inspire are not measurable in material terms.
+Beyond that, the beauty, diversity, joy, art, and spirituality that animals and nature inspire are not measurable in material terms.
 There is an evolutionary contribution, both spiritual and physical, that animal consciousness offers.
 Shamans would argue that without animal consciousness, humans would go crazy and eventually cease to exist.
 With the death of every animal, we lose a vital aspect of universal consciousness.
 We lose multiple strands of evolution.
 This is further underscored when species go extinct.

 Human Beings Need to Support Goals that Will Benefit Everyone

 Human beings need to support goals that will benefit everyone, not just partisan interests.
-Until all beings have their needs met, there will be conflict and violence.
+Until all beings have their needs met, conflict and violence will persist.
 This is where visionary leadership is called for.
 This is where grassroots communities come together – to understand the core principles of sustainability, the sacredness of life and the right to life, and the mandate to support this.
-There is an insidious and very large dark undercurrent at work at the occupation of Malheur – the fear that there is not enough for everyone; that everyone can’t have their needs met.
-Period.
+There is an insidious and dark undercurrent at work in the occupation of Malheur – the fear that there is not enough for everyone; that everyone’s needs cannot be met.
 That kind of thinking inevitably creates the myth that only some deserve access to resources – and who decides that?
 Armed militias?
 Terrorists?
 Wealth and privilege?
 Legislative cronyism?
-What if it’s not true that global or local resources are insufficient to meet everyone’s needs?
-What if collectively, each brought to the table their unique talents and agreed to focus on creating solutions based on the assumption that there is enough to go around?
-What if by co-creating, we can innovate the systems and methods, employing the spirit of cooperation, to make that happen?
-What if we truly believed that everyone has a right to the tree of life and that any other perception was unthinkable and unacceptable?
-What if?
-To be sure, none of these questions are new or particularly resonant with insight.
-We’ve been asking them for a long, long time.
-When do we plan to answer them?

-Copyright © 2016 – present | Gloria Constantin | All Rights Reserved |
+© | Gloria Constantin | All Rights Reserved |